GonzaloLafuent/Probabilistic-Language-ts/README.md

 The language runtime uses a stack-based virtual machine with continuation-passing style for efficient program execution.

-Based on the concepts of the book (Cover over chapter 6), the inference engine is completely decoupled from the standard execution of program expressions.
-The syntax of a HOPL (Higher-Order Probabilistic Language) expression allows us to define an inference controller, which acts as the object responsible for executing the chosen inference algorithm.
+Based on the concepts of the book (Cover over chapter 6), the inference engine is decoupled from the standard execution of program expressions.
+The syntax of a HOPL expression allows us to define an inference controller, which acts as the object responsible for executing the chosen inference algorithm.

 When the program encounters an observe or sample expression, the execution flow is handed over to this controller.
 Within the controller, the specific behavior for these probabilistic expressions is defined based on the active inference algorithm.
 To support this architecture, we implement an abstract controller that provides standard interfaces for handling sample, observe, or done expressions.
 Depending on the specific inference method you wish to deploy, you can simply extend this abstract controller and override these specific methods.
 Crucially, the execution logic for non-probabilistic expressions remains identical across all inference controllers you define.

-To successfully implement this architectural decoupling, a double dispatch scheme is used.
-When a probabilistic expression is encountered, it accepts the controller as an argument and dispatches back to it, dynamically determining exactly which method (sample, observe, or done) the controller needs to execute based on both the controller's type and the expression's type.
+To successfully implement this architectural decoupling, a double dispatch pattern is used.
+When a probabilistic expression continuation is encountered, a message its sent to the inference controllet.
+This message accepts the controller as an argument and dispatches back to it, dynamically determining exactly which method (sample, observe, or done) the controller needs to execute based on both the controller's type and the expression's type.

-This approach naturally aligns with a distributed client/server architecture.
-This not only separates the core probabilistic logic from standard execution but also provides the flexibility to run both components on entirely different machines.
+This approach naturally aligns with a client/server architecture.
+This not only separates the probabilistic logic from standard execution but also provides the flexibility to run both components on entirely different machines.

 Finally, to improve readability, maintainability, and future expansion of the language, we define a clear class hierarchy for instructions and primitive expressions.
-This structural design simplifies debugging and tracing the execution flow, while simultaneously allowing us to easily extend the language with new primitive instructions without altering the core runtime engine.
+This structural design simplifies debugging and tracing the execution flow, while simultaneously allowing us to easily extend the language with new primitive instructions without altering the runtime engine.

 ## Features